-The Canon XC10 and the Leica D-LUX (Typ 109) are two digital cameras that were revealed to the public, respectively, in April 2015 and September 2014.
+The Canon XC10 and the Leica D-LUX (Typ 109) are two enthusiast cameras that were revealed to the public, respectively, in April 2015 and September 2014.
 Both the XC10 and the D-LUX Typ 109 are fixed lens compact cameras that are based on an one-inch (XC10) and a Four Thirds (D-LUX Typ 109) sensor.
 The Canon has a resolution of 12 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |24-240mm f/2.8-5.6||24-75mm f/1.7-2.8|

 |12 MP, 1" Sensor||12.7 MP, Four Thirds Sensor|

 |4K/30p Video||4K/30p Video|

 |ISO 160-20,000||ISO 200-12,500 (100 - 25,600)|

 |No viewfinder, LCD framing||Electronic viewfinder (2764k dots)|

 |Tilting touchscreen||Fixed screen (not touch-sensitive)|